-Manish follows in the wake of three generations of seafaring tradition in his family.
-He is a master mariner, an MBA from Cranfield School of Management, a member of the Singapore Chamber of Maritime Arbitration and a quality systems lead auditor.
-His maritime experience spans close to 20 years of which 10 years were at sea, sailing on ships of various dry, wet and multipurpose tonnage types.
-In his shore based management experience of 10 years, Manish has worked extensively in the shipping and associated industries, gaining expertise in the management of ships, maritime education, chartering and ship broking, ship finance, logistics businesses, dredging and marine infrastructure projects.
-Through his years in shore-based management, Manish has participated as a faculty member on a range of maritime industry as well as management training and development programs.
+Manish follows three generations of seafaring tradition in his family and is a qualified master mariner and an MBA from Cranfield School of Management.
+His maritime experience spans around 25 years of which 10 years were at sea, sailing on ships of various dry, wet and multipurpose tonnage types.
+In his shore based management experience of 15 years, Manish has worked extensively in the shipping and associated industries, in particular with private equity backed marine service businesses.
+Over his career, he gained a diverse experience in the management of ships, maritime mergers & acquisitions, offshore oil & gas, commercial marine operations, ship finance, and marine infrastructure projects.

 Malcolm Willingale — Director, Business Development

 Dr Malcolm Willingale has worked in the shipping industry for over 35 years.
 Between 1990 and 2008 he held a number of senior management positions in the leading ship management and shipping services company, V.Ships, part of V.Group, including responsibility for setting up the group quality management system.
 Prior to joining V.Ships, Malcolm was Editor of Lloyd’s Shipping Economist and was employed by London-based shipbrokers Lambert Brothers and freight forwarders, Thomas Meadows.

 He currently works as an independent consultant with Lloyd’s Register being one of his major clients where he is supporting the development of a group key accounts programme.

 He is a member of the advisory Board of the Seafarers International Research Centre and has represented InterManager at the IMO.

 Malcolm holds a PhD from the University of Southampton.